Skip to content

 • Go programming language

-• UDP and HTTP for network communication
+• HTTP for network communication

 • gRPC and Protocol Buffers for service communication